 6.04.
 Limited Liability Company Liable for Member’s or Manager's Actionable Conduct; Misapplication.

 a.
-An LLC is liable for loss or injury caused to a person, or for a penalty incurred, as a result of a wrongful act or omission, or other actionable conduct, of a member or manager acting in the ordinary course of business of the LLC or with the authority of the LLC.
+Except as otherwise provided for in this ordinance, an LLC is liable for loss or injury caused to a person, or for a penalty incurred, as a result of a wrongful act or omission, or other actionable conduct, of a member or manager acting in the ordinary course of business of the LLC or with the authority of the LLC, subject to all other provisions of this ordinance.

 b.
-If, in the course of its business, an LLC receives money or property of a person not a member that is misapplied by a member or a manager while it is in the custody of the LLC, the LLC is liable for the loss.
+Except as otherwise provided for in this ordinance, if, in the course of its business, an LLC receives money or property of a person not a member that is misapplied by a member or a manager while it is in the custody of the LLC, the LLC is liable for the loss, subject to all other provisions of this ordinance.

 6.05.
 Liability to Third Parties.